dechainers/dechainy/tools/ddos_analyzer/README.md

 # DDoS Analyzer

-DDoS Analyzer is a dynamically programmable probe (plugin Adaptmon) to extract features from network traffic packets on a specific network interface, and feed them into a Convolutional Neural Network, in order to predict possible ongoing cyber attacks.
+DDoS Analyzer is a dynamically programmable probe (plugin Adaptmon) to extract features from network traffic packets on a specific network interface, and feed them into a Convolutional Neural Network, in order to predict possible ongoing cyberattacks.

 ## eBPF

 The eBPF programs, which are invoked for each passing packet, are composed by two main maps:

-* SESSIONS_TRACKED_DDOS: an Hash map containing the session identifier of each connection and some parameters, like the number of registered packets and the address of the heuristically computed server
+* SESSIONS_TRACKED_DDOS: a Hash map containing the session identifier of each connection and some parameters, like the number of registered packets and the address of the heuristically computed server
 * PACKETS_BUFFER: a fixed-size Queue which contains all the accepted packets, filtered by their features.

 A complete list of features extracted is:

 * timestamp: timestamp of when the packet has been analyzed
 * length: the length of the Layer3 packet
 * ipFlagsFrag: the IP field Flags+FragmentOffset (16 bytes in total, 3 for flags)
 * tcpLen: the length of the TCP packet